theghostmac/theghostmac.github.io/content/english/blog/using-docker-with-rust.md

 3. Setting up a PostgreSQL database and using Diesel for ORM
 4. Containerizing the application with Docker
 5. Using Docker Compose to manage our multi-container application

-This setup provides a solid foundation for building scalable blockchain applications.
-By using Docker, we ensure that our development environment is consistent and easily reproducible.
-The use of Rust provides performance and safety, while Actix-web gives us a powerful, asynchronous web framework.

 Remember, this is just a starting point.
 In a production environment, you'd want to add more robust error handling, implement proper logging, add authentication and authorization, and perhaps use a reverse proxy like Nginx in front of your Rust application.